Course Listing

 - Peterborough

 Registration is contingent on instructor's permission and departmental approval in advance of course registration.
-Prerequisite: A minimum 75% cumulative average and 5.0 university credits including at least 1.0 SOCI credit at the 2000 level.
+Prerequisite: A minimum 75% average over all SOCI courses completed and 5.0 university credits including at least 1.0 SOCI credit at the 2000 level.

 -